hugopl/tijolo/README.md

 ## Project status

-**Pre Alpha or something**, not yet released.
-I'm already using it in my daily work and also to write itself, however it doesn't have the enough minimum planned features to be released yet.
-The [TODO](./TODO.md) file list things I'm working on.
+**Alpha**.
+I'm already using it in my daily work and also to write itself.

+The [TODO](./TODO.md) works like a roadmap and also list things I'm working on, it can give you a better idea of the project status.

 ## Project goals

 - Run fast, something you don't see very often in new desktop applicaitons.
-- Fuzzy search powered locator for a simple and pleasant code navigation.
+- Have a simple distraction free UI.
 - Keyboard focused user interface.
-- Git support without hide git, so you can trust it.
-- Support Language Server Protocol.
-- Plain simple UI, distraction free.

-## Features

- - [x] Syntax highlighting, Undo/Redo and all the things supported by GtkSourceView4.
- - [x] Fuzzy search to open project files.
- - [ ] Custom language identers.
- - [ ] Easy Split Screen inspired by Tilix.
- - [ ] Language Server support for auto completion.
+- Easy/fast code navigation.
+- ♥️ Git.
- - [x] Language Server Protocol support for class/method navigation.
+- ♥️ Language Servers.
- - [ ] Project wide symbol fuzzy search.
- - [x] Open document symbol fuzzy search.
- - [ ] Basic git commands support (log/blame).

 ## Things I have no plans to implement in a near future